fcalabri/bmwg-ai-fabric-inference-bench/draft-calabria-bmwg-ai-fabric-inference-bench.md

 testing.
 The methodology enables direct, equivalent comparison across implementations, NIC transport stacks (RoCEv2, UET), and fabric architectures.

-This document is a companion to {{!TRAINING-BENCH}}, which addresses training workloads.
+This document is a companion to {{TRAINING-BENCH}}, which addresses training workloads.

 --- middle